AvalonBay Communities (NYSE:AVB) Updates FY 2022 Earnings Guidance

-AvalonBay Communities (NYSE:AVB – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $9.76-$9.96 for the period.
+AvalonBay Communities (NYSE:AVB – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of $9.76-$9.96 for the period.
 The company issued revenue guidance of -.
 AvalonBay Communities also updated its Q3 2022 guidance to $2.47-$2.57 EPS.

 Analysts Set New Price Targets

-Several brokerages have recently issued reports on AVB.
-Piper Sandler lowered their target price on shares of AvalonBay Communities from $210.00 to $205.00 and set a neutral rating for the company in a report on Wednesday, July 20th.
-Barclays reduced their target price on AvalonBay Communities from $263.00 to $229.00 in a report on Tuesday, May 10th.
-KeyCorp decreased their target price on AvalonBay Communities from $275.00 to $237.00 and set an overweight rating for the company in a research report on Tuesday, June 28th.
-Jefferies Financial Group cut their price target on AvalonBay Communities from $214.00 to $174.00 and set a hold rating on the stock in a research report on Thursday, June 30th.
-Finally, Mizuho lowered their target price on shares of AvalonBay Communities from $260.00 to $212.00 and set a buy rating on the stock in a research report on Monday, June 27th.
-Ten analysts have rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of Hold and an average target price of $239.63.
+AVB has been the subject of several recent research reports.
+KeyCorp reduced their price target on AvalonBay Communities from $275.00 to $237.00 and set an overweight rating for the company in a research report on Tuesday, June 28th.
+Jefferies Financial Group reduced their price target on AvalonBay Communities from $214.00 to $174.00 and set a hold rating for the company in a research report on Thursday, June 30th.
+Credit Suisse Group initiated coverage on AvalonBay Communities in a research report on Wednesday, June 22nd.
+They issued a neutral rating and a $208.00 price target for the company.
+Evercore ISI set a $231.00 price target on AvalonBay Communities in a research report on Monday, June 20th.
+Finally, Mizuho reduced their price target on AvalonBay Communities from $260.00 to $212.00 and set a buy rating for the company in a research report on Monday, June 27th.
+Ten research analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, AvalonBay Communities presently has a consensus rating of Hold and an average price target of $239.63.

 Institutional Investors Weigh In On AvalonBay Communities